-To pick the best of us select crisp, pale green bunches with thick, ridged stalks and fresh bright leaves.
+To pick the best of us select crisp, pale green celery with firm, thick stalks and fresh bright leaves.

-We're a cultivated version of a wild celery The wild celery was used as a medicinal plant in Europe throughout the Middle Ages.
-We were first used as a food in Italy during the 16th century.
-We spread to France and by the 17th century French cooks were using us to flavour soups, meats and stews.
-People took us with them when they migrated around the globe and today we are enjoyed in almost every cuisine.
+We're a cultivated version of wild celery which was used as a medicinal plant in Europe throughout the Middle Ages.
+We were first used as food in Italy during the 16th century.
+We spread to France and by the 17th century, French cooks were using us to flavour soups, meats and stews.
+People took us with them when they migrated around the globe and today, we are enjoyed in almost every cuisine.